 How we score a neighbourhood

-Urban Index combines practical access (walk, cycling, transit), everyday essentials, and local risk factors into clear 0–100 scores.
+Urban Index combines practical access (walk, cycling, public transport), everyday essentials, and local risk factors into clear 0–100 scores.
 This page explains the approach at a high level — what the scores represent, what they consider, and where the underlying ideas come from.
+New here?
+Start with what your scores mean.

 Walk Score